 - 1. A 4-H member is limited to one entry only in each project.
 The exception to this rule would be Animal Science.
 A member can show an animal science exhibit for multiple species.
-However, the two premium limit applies. - General Projects to be shown on Wednesday, July 7, will include: Build Your Future, Child Development, Civic Engagement, Club/Group Projects, Collectibles, Diversity and Cultural Awareness, Entrepreneurship, Exploratory - Welcome to 4-H, Family Heritage, Fashion Revue, Food, Food Decorating, Health, Interior Design, Leadership, My Financial Future, Passport to the World, Service Learning and Sewing & Textiles. - General Projects to be shown on Monday, July 12, will include: Aerospace, Animals Science Displays, Communications, Computer, Creative Writing, Crops, Electricity, Entomology, Floriculture, Forestry, Geology, Journalism, Natural Resources, Photography, Plants & Soils, Robotics, Shooting Sports, Small Engines, Technologies, Theater Arts, Tractor, Vegetable Gardening, Veterinary Science, Video/Filmmaking, Visual Arts, Weather, Welding, and Woodworking.
+However, the two premium limits apply. - General Projects to be shown on Wednesday, June 29 will include Build Your Future, Child Development, Civic Engagement, Clothing, Collectibles, Cooking, Diversity & Cultural Awareness, Entrepreneurship, Exploratory (Welcome to 4-H), Food Decorating, Food Preservation, Food Science, Health, Leadership, Family Heritage, My Financial Future, Passport to the World, Service Learning, Shopping in Style, and Sports Nutrition. - 3.
+General Projects to be shown on Sunday, July 10 will include: Aerospace, Animal Science Displays, Beekeeping, Bicycle Displays, Communication, Computer, Cover Crops, Creative Writing, Crops, Drones, Electricity, Entomology, Esports, Exploring Your Environment, Floriculture, Forestry, Geology, Interior Design, Journalism, Maker, Natural Resources, Outdoor Adventures, Plants & Soils, Photography, Robotics, Shooting Sports Displays, Small Engines, Sportfishing, Theatre Arts, Tractor, Vegetable Gardening, Vet Science, Video, Visual Arts, Weather, Welding, Wildlife and Woodworking. - 4.
+Youth interested in a Tractor Driving Contest are invited to participate in Marion County.
+See this show handbook for details.

+LIVESTOCK & SMALL ANIMALS

-A 4-H member is limited to one entry only in each project.
+- 7. A 4-H member is limited to one entry only in each project.
 The exception to this rule would be Live Animal Shows.
-A member can enter animals in multiple animal classes, but only one animal per class.
+A member can enter animals into multiple animal classes, but only one animal per class.
 Example: A 4-H member may exhibit in the Junior Heifer Beef Class and the Senior Heifer Beef Class, but they cannot enter two Junior Heifer Beef animals in the Junior Heifer Beef class.
-The two premium limit applies.

-- If you have animals housed in the 4-H barns on the west side of the livestock show building, livestock exhibitors will be REQUIRED to use either sawdust (which will be provided by the Animal Science Committee OR shavings (families are responsible for bringing their own).
-NO STRAW WILL BE ALLOWED.
-All livestock exhibitors should be prepared to clean their area of shavings and sawdust at the end of the show. - 2.
-All market steers, market heifers, market goats, and market sheep who are weighed in on the designated day will be eligible for and automatically entered into the Rate-of-Gain contest.
-In order for prizes to be awarded in a species rate of gain category, there must be at least three animals.
+Members are also limited to one animal per market class.
+Example: Members may show a market heifer and a market steer but cannot show two market steers (regardless of classes divided by weights).
+The two premium limits apply. - 8.
+Families are responsible for bringing their own bedding (shavings, straw, etc.).
+Donated sawdust may or may not be available, but it is not promised.
+Please check with Extension Staff closer to show date for inquiries about donated bedding.
+All livestock exhibitors should be prepared to clean their area of shavings, sawdust, straw (all bedding) and waste at the end of the show. - 9.
+All market steers, market heifers, market goats, and market sheep who are weighed in on the designated day will be eligible for and automatically entered the rate of gain contest.
+For prizes to be awarded in a species rate of gain category, there must be at least three animals. - 10.
+If a member won in a showmanship class in 2021, they will move up to the next class regardless of age.
+If a member won Senior Showmanship in 2021, they will continue to compete in that class.
+No one is required to sit out. - 11.
+Youth interested in a Dog Obedience Contest are invited to participate in Bond County.
+See this show handbook for details.